ethereum/web3.py/docs/contracts.rst

 .. py:class:: Contract(address)

-    The ``Contract`` class is not intended to be used or instantiated directly.
+    This class is not intended to be used or instantiated directly.
     Instead you should use the :meth:`web3.eth.Eth.contract` method to generate the contract factory classes for your contracts.

     Contract Factories provide an interface for deploying and interacting with Ethereum smart contracts.

+    You can use a hex address or an ENS name, like ``mycontract.eth``.

 .. py:class:: ConciseContract(Contract())